It took me a long time to figure out that our liver and gall bladder are so affected by hormonal changes as we age.

 We have around 20% less bile being produced as we move through menopause.

 What this means is that we may not handle as many fats as we used to – and we must remember that all animal proteins contain fats.
 Add up all the foods and fluids (e.g. smoothies) that contain fats and over the course of a day, you may be getting a lot of fat in your diet.
-But these fats and proteins can be too much for our liver and gall-bladder to handle as we age because our liver is also involved in the metabolism of your carbohydrates as well.
-Your liver is very hard-working.
+But these fats and proteins can be too much for our liver and gall-bladder to handle as we move through menopause, And because our liver is also involved in the metabolism of your carbohydrates as well, it becomes burdened with fats – it becomes very hard-working.

 Liver tissue is made up of lots of smaller units of liver cells called lobules.
 Many canals carrying blood and bile run between the liver cells.
 Blood coming from the digestive organs flows through the portal vein to the liver, carrying nutrients, medication and also toxic substances.
 Once they reach the liver, these substances are processed, stored, altered, detoxified, and passed back into the blood or released in the bowel to be eliminated.
 In this way the liver can, for example, remove alcohol from your blood and get rid of by-products from the breakdown of medications.

 But here’s the thing – with all the amount of fats and proteins that our liver has to process in a day, then other vital nutrients and mineral salts may not be able to be readily absorbed into the blood.
 Hence I worry about all the women coming through menopause, who have a high-fat and high protein diet and may be doing lots of high-intensity exercise, which stresses the liver as well.
 Then they become confused about why their cholesterol is increasing and end up on statins or endless supplements, but don’t know how to change their diet or exercise to match the scientific evidence on detoxification in the human body.